 You can book many of these properties via CENTER (Central Nacional de Turismo no Espaço Rural; 258 931 750), a non-profitmaking organization which aims to help residents maintain their properties and traditional ways of life – without their support, many houses would either be sold, developed or abandoned.
 Alternatively, check the websites of the organizations it represents: solaresdeportugal.pt, aldeiasdeportugal.pt and casasnocampo.net).

 Properties range from simple farmhouses offering a couple of rooms on a bed-and-breakfast basis, to country manors complete with period furnishings.
 Quintas or herdades are farm estate houses, and you can even stay in palaces (palácios), owned by Portuguese aristocrats who have allowed their ancient seats to become part of the scheme.

 There are hundreds of properties available, all of which have been inspected and approved by the government tourist office.
-Rates start at around €60 a night, though the grandest places might charge up to €120 for a double/twin room, or a little more for self-contained apartments or cottages within the grounds (sleeping up to six).
-Large breakfasts are invariably included, while many will provide dinners made from local ingredients, sometimes accompanied by wine and other produce made on the estate.
+Rates start at around €70 a night, though the grandest places might charge up to €120 for a double/twin room, or a little more for self-contained apartments or cottages within the grounds (sleeping up to six).
+Large breakfasts are invariably included, while many will provide dinners made from locally sourced ingredients.
 Others offer activities like fishing, rambling, horseriding and wine tasting.

 Villas and apartments

 Virtually every area of the country has some sort of self-catering villa or apartment available for rent, from basic one-room studios to five- or six-bedroom houses complete with grounds and pool.
 Most UK and European tour operators can find you a suitable place, though in summer the best places are booked up months in advance.
 The minimum rental period is usually a week, and the best deals are often packages, including flights and car rental, with endless tour companies such as First Choice and Thomson, or Western Algarve experts Star Villas.